amisha1699/IndianDriving-Segmentation/README.md

 ])
 ```

-5. Data Loaders
+5. Data Loaders:

-Creatimg data loaders for train, validation, and test splits using PyTorch and resizing the images to `512 x 512` during preprocessing from the original `1920 x 1080`.
+Creating data loaders for train, validation, and test splits using PyTorch and resizing the images to `512 x 512` during preprocessing from the original `1920 x 1080`.

-6. Train Model
+6. Train Model:

 Load and train the fcn_resnet50 model using pre-trained network weights.
 Defining loss function and optimizer.

-7. Tensor Board Visualization
+7. Tensor Board Visualization:

 Visualizing the loss curves and mean IoU on TensorBoard for better insights into the training process.

-8. Model Evaluation
+8. Model Evaluation:

 Evaluating the model's performance on the test set through metrics such as pixel-wise accuracy, F1-Score, and IoU.
 Calculating Precision, Recall, and Average Precision (AP) by using IoUs spanning from 0 to 1, with intervals of 0.1.